Model Arab League: Conference Administration

 MAL conferences are primarily run by regional coordinators, who are supported by a team of MAL students.
 The regional host is responsible for conducting outreach, recruiting new participants, scheduling conference space, and staffing the conference.
-Additional oversight is provided by a National Council representative who travels to each conference to provide assistance in regards to interacting with students, ensuring standardization across conferences, and being the final say when enforcing parliamentary procedure.

-The rest of the conference is led by pre-selected student leaders divided into upper and lower secretariat, and headed by a Secretary General (SG).
+Additional oversight is provided by a NCUSAR representative who travels to each conference to provide assistance in regards to interacting with students, ensuring standardization across conferences, and being the final say when enforcing parliamentary procedure.The rest of the conference is led by pre-selected student leaders divided into upper and lower secretariat, and headed by a Secretary General (SG), in similar fashion to the Secretary-General of the United Nations.
 The SG reviews draft resolutions created in council and checks for proper formatting and accurate policy simulation.
 SGs also enforce parliamentary procedure when necessary and are often supported by an Assistant Secretary General (ASG) and Chief of Staff (COS).
 The Upper Secretariat will include additional positions for larger conferences, such as ASG-2, and ASG of Information.

 The Lower Secretariat consists of Council Chairman who moderate debate in each council.
-These positions are usually filled several months ahead of time at the discretion of the local host and National Council representative.
+These positions are usually filled several months ahead of time at the discretion of the local host and the National Council representative.
 Chairs are supported by a Vice-Chair, Rapporteur, and Parliamentarian, all of whom are voted on by members of each council.
 Vice-Chairs support the Chair in reviewing resolutions, and will often chair for short periods to gain additional experience.
 Vice-Chairs regularly become full Council Chairs at the next regional conference.
 Lastly, Rapporteurs maintain lists of countries wishing to be heard in debate, while Parliamentarians may be called on at any time to clarify parliamentary procedure.

 Conferences

 Model Arab League Conferences fall into three categories: College, High School and International.
-In the United States, the college competitions consist of a series of regional conferences and as well as several National conferences held in Washington, DC.
-As of 2020, the College regional and national conferences include:
+In the United States, the college competitions consist of a series of regional conferences and as well as several national conferences held in Washington, DC.